ConorBoyle461/Analytics/README.md

-# CryptoAnalytics
+#Analytics
-This will be a code repo hosted for crypto data extraction, storage, analysis and portfolio management.
-The main languages will be Python, Shell and perhaps kdb+.
+This will be a code repo hosted for a variety of use cases.
+There will be everything from HTML templates, API scripts,SFTP connections and more available.